fastbodin/wealth_simple_reader/README.md

 **Dependencies:**

-I built and tested this code on Python 3.12.1.
-The python script requires numpy, pandas, and pypdfs.
+I built and tested this code using Python 3.12.1.
+The python scripts require numpy, pandas, and pypdfs.

 **How to run:**
 - Clone this repo.